ashish0kumar/Minimalist-C/chat_server/README.md

 # Minimalist Chat Server in C

-This project demonstrates a minimalist chat server-client setup in C using socket programming and the `poll()` system call to handle multiple file descriptors, allowing the server to receive and send messages between connected clients.
+This is a minimalist chat server-client setup written in C using socket programming and the `poll()` system call to handle multiple file descriptors, allowing the server to receive and send messages between connected clients.

 ## Files